kjkoster/lego-wedo-java/README.md

 Java library for LEGO WeDo, supports multiple hubs

 # Getting Started
 Here's a quick way to get started.
+First, clone and build the code.

     $ git clone https://github.com/kjkoster/lego-wedo-java.git
     $ cd lego-wedo-java
     $ mvn package
-    $ _

 Then hook up your WeDo to the USB port with (at least) a motor.